Skip to main content

 Click this link [pdf] to find more information about the College's chart of accounts.

-Are there instructions or training to help me complete my budget?
+Are there instructions or training to help me track my current budget and make new budget requests?

 Yes.
-The Budget Office homepage has a training section, which provides instructions on how to use mySwarthmore to track your expenses as well as input your budget.
+The Budget Office homepage has a training section, which provides instructions on how to use mySwarthmore to track your expenses as well as input your budget requests for the following year.
 Additionally, at the beginning of each budget cycle there will be hands-on training sessions to guide users through the process.

 How do I request a new position or a modify an existing position?